phillip-coboworx/event-simulator-manager/README.md

 - **keep_alive_send_interval** -> Defines the send frequency of the keep-alive event in intervals.
 E.g., the value 3 would mean that every 3 intervals a keep-alive event is send.
 - **intervals** -> An array which contains event objects.
 Defines and groups all objects which belong into the same time step and will be sent together.
     - **interval_length (OPTIONAL))** -> Defines how long the simulator will wait until it sends the messages in the current interval.
 If not present, the value will be set to 2 seconds.
+	- **repeat (OPTIONAL)** -> This field causes the interval to be sent repeatedly, according to the int value provided.
     - **events** -> All events that happen in one time step.
 Multiple, different events can be defined and sent in one time step.
 		- **event_type** -> The type of event that is being sent.
 Further explained under the event types.
         - **randomized (OPTIONAL)** -> When set to true, the event will only be randomly sent.
 If not present, it will be set to false.
 		- **payload** -> An array that contains the actual values of the event.